Securities Fraud and Mismanagement

 Claims against licensed investment professionals are routinely resolved through arbitration.
 The following are Colorado investment professionals who have committed, or are alleged to have committed, regulatory violations in securities sales to Colorado residents.

 The companies or stockbrokers with the most recent allegations are listed first.
 Regulatory violations can serve as the basis of a fraud, negligence or securities law claim by investors in certain circumstances.
-These are just some of the areas concerning these individuals or firms (listed chronologically) where Colorado investors may wish to seek legal consultation:
+These are just some of the allegations raised by investors or regulators concerning these individuals or firms (listed chronologically) where Colorado investors may wish to seek legal consultation:

 Ian Gregory Bell.
 With the Black Swift Group in Denver and Boulder, the SEC and the United States attorney filed concurrent charges against Bell on December 9, 2024.
 The authorities accuse Bell of raising millions from investors based upon fabricated account performance statements.
 Bell then used large sums of the funds he raised personal use and lost the rest of the funds.
 His victims include professional athletes in Colorado.